mamonu/splink/docs/comparators.md

 ```
 Retain the first letter of the word.
-Replace all other letters with the number 0.
 Replace each of the following letters with the corresponding number:
 B, F, P, V: 1
 C, G, J, K, Q, S, X, Z: 2